microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 4. Select the lab subscription
 5. Select **Subscribe**, in the dialog select **Confirm**

-> **NOTE** An onboarded subscription is free for the first 30 days, then is [charged at $2000/month](https://azure.microsoft.com/en-us/pricing/details/azure-defender/) after that per 1000 devices.
+> **NOTE** An onboarded subscription is free for the first 30 days, then is [charged at $2000/month](https://azure.microsoft.com/en-us/pricing/details/azure-defender/) per 1000 devices.
 Be sure that you deallocate your subscription when done!

 ### Task 4: Onboard a sesnor